-The mission of CPAAS is to advance the science and practice of precision agriculture in Washington State and beyond.
-The CPAAS is directed by Dr.Qin Zhang and is physically located at the Prosser Irrigated Agriculture Research & Extension Center (IAREC) in Prosser, WA.
+The mission of the Center for Precision & Automated Agricultural Systems (CPAAS) is to advance the science and practice of agricultural automation and precision farming in Washington State and beyond.
+CPAAS research addresses smart agriculture, precision farming, agricultural mechanization, and agricultural robotics.
+CPAAS is physically located at the Prosser Irrigated Agriculture Research & Extension Center (IAREC) in Prosser, WA.

-The Center for Transformational Learning and Leadership will provide students, faculty, staff, alumni and external partners with value-added opportunities that will allow people to get MORE out of their professional and personal experiences.
-The mission of the CTLL is to support people with: Making connections, creating Opportunities to transform and inspire, Realizing our own purpose and helping others do the same, and Expanding our potential as leaders to build a sustainable, global community.
+The Center for Transformational Learning and Leadership (CTLL) provides students, faculty, staff, alumni, and external partners with value-added opportunities that allow people to get MORE out of their professional and personal experiences.
+The mission of the CTLL is to support people in Making connections, creating Opportunities to transform and inspire, Realizing their own purpose and helping others do the same, and Expanding their potential as leaders to build a sustainable, global community.

 The Composite Materials and Engineering Center (CMEC) is an interdisciplinary research facility administered through the College of Engineering and Architecture at Washington State University.
 The CMEC provides a unified program of research, education, and technology transfer in the areas of sustainable composite materials, processing innovations, and enhanced design methodologies for structural performance and public safety.

-The IMPACT Center, located in the School of Economic Sciences at Washington State University, seeks to address economic, social, political, and technical problems that affect the competitiveness of Washington’s agriculture and related sectors.
-Being positioned in a major land grant university enables IMPACT to draw on expertise and knowledge from an array of researchers in a wide range of fields.
-IMPACT provides Washington agricultural exporters with the science and technology they need to be successful in today’s global market by utilizing the expertise of university scientists in research, education and communication to solve marketing problems and transfer technology to agricultural exporters.
+The IMPACT Center, located in the School of Economic Sciences at Washington State University, addresses economic, social, political, and technical problems that affect the competitiveness of Washington’s agriculture and related sectors.
+Being positioned in a major land grant university enables the IMPACT Center to draw on expertise and knowledge from an array of researchers in a wide range of fields.
+The IMPACT Center provides Washington agricultural exporters with the science and technology they need to be successful in today’s global market by utilizing the expertise of university scientists in research, education, and communication to solve marketing problems and transfer technology to agricultural exporters.